castel/libcastel/README.md

 You will need LLVM 3.2, Ragel, Lemon, Clang and CMake.

+*Note: When compiling with Clang, you will probably need the `libunwind` package if you get errors about an `_Unwind_Exception` structure*

     $> git clone git@github.com:castel/libcastel
     $> mkdir libcastel/build
     $> cd libcastel/build